-Bringing people together into a shared space for action The past year has been a period of reorganising and strategising for the revitalisation of SUN Movement activities.
+The past year has been a period of reorganising and strategising for the revitalisation of SUN Movement activities.
 The focus has been on bringing different stakeholders together, so they, in turn, can form their networks, in a bid to create a Multi-Stakeholder Platform.
-However, a worsening of the political climate in South Sudan has led to competing, pressing priorities in the country.
+However, for 2014 lot available for total weighted a worsening of the political climate in South Sudan has led to competing, pressing priorities in the country.
 The Steering Committee - comprising the Government and UN agencies - is working towards the establishment of a Multi-Stakeholder Platform.